ArtifactDB/gobbler/README.md

 When creating a new version of a project's assets, the Gobbler will attempt deduplication based on the file size and MD5 checksum.
 Specifically, it will inspect the immediate previous version of the asset to see if any other files have a matching size/checksum.
 If so, it will create a symbolic link to the file in the previous version rather than wasting disk space with a redundant copy.
-Users can also directly instruct the Gobbler to create links by supplying symlinks to existing files in the registry.
+Users can also directly instruct the Gobbler to create links by supplying symlinks during upload, either to existing files in the registry or to other files in the same to-be-uploaded version of the asset.

 Any "linked-from" files (i.e., those identified as copies of other existing files) will be present as symbolic links in the registry.
 The existence of linked-from files can also be determined from the `..manifest` file for each project-asset-version;